btanner/rl-competition/README.txt

 ** Note 2: compiling and running a trainer for the RTS and Keepaway domains is different from the procedure described above please consult the README files in domains/realTimeStrategy/ and domains/keepAwaySoccer for more information.
 *****

+Multi trainers have been added as of sp3.
+These Multi trainers provide sample code for how to run more than one mdp per trainer.
+They also allow testing of agents in much the same way as the proving app does.
+Multi trainers mimic the functionality of the proving app, but use the training mdp's instead of proving mdp's.
+By default the step limit per mdp is the same in the Multi trainers as it is for proving.
+There is one Multi trainer per environment with the exception of Keepaway, in which there is none.
+Multi Trainers can be found in:
+/trainers/consoleMultiTrainers

+For more information on the multi trainers, please read the README in the /trainers/consoleMultiTrainers directory

 ----------------------------------------------------
 7 :: RUNNING YOUR FIRST CONSOLE EXPERIMENT
 ----------------------------------------------------